|

 Russ Naughton

-For many years he hosted WDRC's late evening Night Owl,
+sanatorium.
+For many years Olson hosted WDRC's late evening

-a record request program, which had a live studio audience
+Night Owl, a record request program, which had a live

-vice president of public relations in October, 1958, but resigned
+became vice president of public relations in October, 1958,

-a few months later to become alumni secretary for the University
+but resigned a few months later to become alumni secretary

-of Hartford where he taught radio and public speaking for
+for the University of Hartford where he taught radio and public

-many years at UH's predecessor, Hillyer College.
-Later he
+speaking for many years at UH's predecessor, Hillyer College.

-was news director and program manager for Channel 30.
-Ironically,
+Later he was news director and program manager for Channel

 Parker.
 Click for an article